 Should you be using Facebook in your business, for your social life or for your criminal life?
 Well, maybe that question has just been answered thanks to a ruling in the ACT supreme court which has determined that a default judgement can be served to a defendant via Facebook.

 Those uber web 2.0 guys down at Meyer Vandenberg Lawyers got the ruling which of course now sets the precedent across Australia for similar actions to occur.

-Okay – so what does this mean to the everyday law abiding citizen like me or you?
-Not much really – but here’s our Top 5 thoughts about using facebook in courts:
+Okay – so what does this mean to the everyday law-abiding citizen like me or you?
+Not much really – but here are our Top 5 thoughts about using Facebook in courts:

 2. If you get a friend request from ‘I love the law’ at the supreme court of Australia, think hard before you press accept

-3. Latest facebook app to be screaming up the charts – “How many of your friends have been busted DUI (or) How many convited fellons are in your entourage!”
+3. Latest facebook app to be screaming up the charts – “How many of your friends have been busted DUI (or) How many convicted felons are in your entourage!”

-4. If you post something on your Wall and some uses it to poke someone else in the workplace – is that workplace harrasment and is it admissiable in court?
+4. If you post something on your Wall and some uses it to poke someone else in the workplace – is that workplace harassment and is it admissible in court?

 5. Current Status – You have 3 friend requests, 1 event invitation and 4 summons to appear.

 Good work Meyer Vandenberg – finding a use for Facebook in every workplace – even the court!
 Just excuse me while I go and check that my profile is set to private!…

 Here’s the media release below in all its glory and a link through to news.com.au that has also covered the story.
 Come on Kaleigh – give us the scoop next time!